fwappy/capillaryGrinder/README.md

+## Dependencies:

+LiquidCrystal by Arduino (available from Arduino Library Manager)

 ## Instructions for operation:

 When you turn on the machine, it will show you the "home screen".
 This screen will list the